 7.1.
 Save for damages arising in relation to death or personal injury caused by our negligence or for fraud, the aggregate liability of HR:4UK in respect of any and all claims made by you (under contract, tort, statute, negligence or otherwise) arising out of or in connection with this Agreement, shall not exceed £1,000,000 unless we expressly state a higher amount.
 All claims which are to be treated as a single claim for the purposes of our indemnity insurance are to be aggregated in applying that limit, apportioning the capped liability between the aggregated claims in a just and equitable manner.

 7.2.
 Nothing in these Terms excludes or limits:

 a) Any liability or claim that cannot be excluded under English law.

 b) Any liability or claim that cannot be excluded under any relevant professional rule or regulation.

-8.5.
-If either party cease to trade, is declared insolvent or reaches an agreement with its creditors under any legislation currently in force in the UK, the subscription services shall terminate immediately.
+8.5 If either party ceases to trade, is declared insolvent or reaches an agreement with its creditors under any legislation currently in force in the UK, the subscription services shall terminate immediately.

 9. Law and Jurisdiction

 The relationship between you and HR:4UK and any matter arising out of or in connection with it will be governed by and construed in accordance with English law and the courts of England shall have exclusive jurisdiction

 We will observe and act in accordance with all laws, regulations and good industry practice guidelines applicable to the Services and will accept instructions to act for you on this basis.
 In particular, we will at all times act within the authority that you confer to us to speak to third parties on your behalf, from time to time.
 For example, any written authority that you give us to correct errors made by HMRC where we become aware of them.